 Toronto Pig Save is working on developing a transitional program to help slaughterhouse workers find alternative employment.
 The industry is rife with human rights abuses and violations, worker injuries and even deaths.
 With the priority on speed and quantity, safety falls by the wayside.

 The security guard at St. Helens told us he has a wife and two kids to support.
 He said has no problem with what we’re doing but with great agitation escorts us off the property, saying he has to do his job.
 He’s looked for security work elsewhere but no other business pays as high.
-Of course other no business has so much to hide.
+Of course no other business has so much to hide.
 The animal products industry thrives in secrecy and dies with exposure.
 We asked if he ever goes inside to watch what happens.
 He screwed up his face in disgust and admits he’s stopped eating cows and pigs altogether.

 One of the truck drivers who delivers the cows even admitted he’s gone vegan after seeing what actually happens to the cows he drops off.
 But he continues his work because he can’t find anything to match his current pay.